Frequently Asked Questions

 As soon as your puppy has had their booster shots they can start coming.
 Usually around the age of 12 weeks.

-Yes, we have qualified Veterinarian nurses on site and our senior staff are trained to medicate pets in our care.
+Yes, we have experienced senior staff on site at all times and they are trained to medicate pets in our care.
 This includes insulin injections.

 My dog loves his walks…will he get enough exercise in the indoor facility?